When the cold winter weather hits and your heat pump kicks in, this can have a detrimental effect on all but the most robust professional humidors.

-From temperature fluctuations (like my 1970's house with with a fire) - cold during the day, toasty hot at night; to dry but stable temperature (heat-pumps); to just downright cold (your man cave or garage); cigars get a hammering during winter!
+From temperature fluctuations (a house with with a fire for example) - cold during the day, toasty hot at night; to dry but stable temperature (heat-pumps); to just downright cold (your man cave or garage); cigars get a hammering during winter!

 You may also find that forced heated air will draw the humidity from your humidor also (as by nature is is dry-air).

-- Add a few extra Boveda packs- perhaps try a higher humidity number
+- Add a few extra Boveda packs- perhaps try a higher humidity percentage

 - Top up your traditional humidification unit with 50-50 solution every 3-4 days.
 Rules about how often to refill your humidification unit are no longer relevant.
 Fill it often if your cigars are not moistening up.

 - Move your humidor away from any forced air heat source and store it in a stable temperature area.
 Keep in mind that temperature is part of the relative humidity balance.
 We strive for temperatures of 18-21C.
 Avoid large fluctuations in temperature as this can damage your cigars by causing them to dry out and split (the lounge where the fire is, cold while no one is at home; hot when the fire is cranked up).

 - Keep cigars in a humidor with plenty of room for more.
 Circulation around your cigars is important.

-- Re-season your humidor by removing your cigars and wiping the inside with a very slightly damp cloth using distilled water.
+- Re-season your humidor by removing your cigars and wiping the inside with a very slightly damp cloth using PG solution.
 This will give it a jump start on humidity- just don't overdo it it.
-Replace your cigars and keep an eye on your hygrometer (the following day, you don't want the cigars to get direct wet/damp).
+Replace your cigars (the following day, you don't want the cigars to get direct wet/damp) and keep an eye on your hygrometer .

 Cigars can be enjoyed all year round- take care of them and reap the reward.

 So, if your cigar is hard to smoke, wrapper splitting or feels a bit mushy to handle, please spend some time today to protect your valued cigar collection!